 Residential students will move into their residence halls on Thursday, January 11, beginning at 9:00am.
 You will receive you housing assignment electronically at the beginning of January.
 When you arrive to campus you will go directly to your assigned residence hall and move your items into your assigned room.
 After attending orientation you will have a few days to set up your room, purchase your books, and explore the campus and village before classes begin on Tuesday, January 16.

 Every student must affirm the college's Code of Conduct.
 Students must complete this affirmation before registering for classes, so you should read the Code and do the survey before arriving on campus.
 You will also need to submit your immunization and physical exam records.
-Instructions for both of these items are listed above.
+Instructions for both of these items are listed below.
 You will want to take a look at the course offerings for spring semester.
 You can do this through KnightWeb or by going to The Master Schedule.
 Don't try to construct a schedule - you'll be doing that with your advisor - but write down some courses that interest you (especially an INTD105).
 The website for Academic Advising and Planning office also has a link to the College Bulletin, which provides information on general education courses and requirements for specific majors.